 Bamboo has been part of construction ever since humans started building shelters.
 Over the years, the usage of bamboo persisted majorly in the regions of South Asia, South-East Asia, East Asia possibly owing to its cultural relevance in these regions or easy availability.
 However, the growing concrete jungle is making designers rethink sustainability and construction material choices.
 And slowly but steadily, bamboo is making its way back to construction and gaining popularity among people who are conscious about the earth and ecosystem.

 Let’s take a look at one such bamboo hut made for a family who wanted to build a gathering place for their huge joint family.
 The initial idea proposed to them was a state of the art building with all modern facilities.
-Though the family liked the design, they were profoundly fascinated with the bamboo clubhouse that we developed at Organo Naandi, a sustainable farming community.
-Since it was a personal retreat right outside their house courtyard, they wanted to go with a similar sustainable structure.
+Though they liked the initial design, they were fascinated with the bamboo clubhouse that we developed at Organo Naandi.
+Since it was a personal retreat right outside their house courtyard, they were keen on a similar sustainable structure.

 It was an open plot adjacent to their house which needed a complete makeover.
 Our designers came up with a plan of a domical bamboo structure, a self-sustaining bio pool, a small gazebo, and plenty of open areas with panoramic landscaping.
-The family loved the idea and gave a hundred percent go-ahead to the design plan.
+The family loved the idea and gave an absolute go-ahead to the design.

 The Living Aquatic System…

-The landscape around was also developed meticulously with the idea to give greenery and privacy to the area.
+The landscape around was also planted with the idea to give greenery and some privacy to the area.
 The plant palette in this garden ranges from Comocarpus, Filicium, to Silveroaks.
-All these plants for the landscape were procured from local nurseries which were also a reason for the cost-effectiveness.
+All these plants were procured from local nurseries which was also a reason for the cost-effectiveness.

 The Bamboo Hut…

-The bamboo hut is the show-stopper here that can facilitate all their family gatherings.
-The base of the bamboo hut is made of large arches that are embedded in concrete for an area spanning 7 meters by 11 meters.
-There were a total of 6 arches locked in concrete which were based on 4 columns.
-Bamboos were bundled and clamped together with industrial crimping machines so that it doesn’t get warned off.
-The bundling was done in such a way that it locks in itself with the arrangement that overlaps with one another.
+The bamboo hut that hosts all their family gatherings is the show-stopper here.
+The base of the bamboo hut is made of large arches embedded in concrete on an area spanning 7 by 11 meters.
+Bamboos were bundled and clamped together with industrial crimping machines so that it doesn’t get worn off.
 Other than these, reinforcement rods were also put together to act as guidance.
 The domical shape of the structure also helped in transferring the load to the edges from the centre.

-Since it was made as a sustainable structure, locally available material and labour were used for construction.
-The entire bamboo for this structure was brought from the Bhadrachalam forest area.
-Even the treatment of the bamboo was done the country way where it would be soaked in water for days and later dried and applied pest repellents for protection.
-The roof thatch was also procured from the local areas for this very reason.
+Locally available material and labour were used for construction.
+The bamboo used for construction was procured from the Bhadrachalam forest area.
+Bamboo treatment was done the local way by soaking it in water and drying afterwards.
+Pest repellents were applied for protection and longevity.
+The roof thatch was also gathered from the local sources.

-The low-hanging roof design of this bamboo structure is a careful design approach by our experts.
-It provides ample shade that helps in reducing heat gain and makes the structure significantly energy efficient.
-The exotic variety of plants outside and the natural heat reduction makes the temperature inside the bamboo hut very pleasant.
+The low-hanging roof design of this structure provides ample shade which helps in reducing heat gain and makes it energy efficient.
+The exterior plants also help in lessening heat gain and provide a cool breeze.

 Challenges of Bamboo Structures…

-For this particular structure, the dense plantation and water bodies around it invite more pests.
-Our experts came up with an easy and sustainable solution to this problem through the establishment of mosquito mesh.
-It helped in controlling pests from entering the bamboo hut.
-An added benefit to this was that evenings inside the hut became even more pleasant with zero mosquito problems.
-The open areas helped in proper ventilation that reduced the need for switching on fans making it more energy-efficient.
+For this particular structure, the dense plantation and water body invite more pests.
+An easy and sustainable solution to this problem was the placement of mosquito mesh.
+It helped in controlling pests from entering the bamboo hut and made evenings pleasant inside with zero mosquito problems.

-The maintenance required for bamboo structures is less compared to other construction methods.
-The durability can be managed with some care and attention that includes replacing damaged/spoiled bamboo (reclamping can be done with new bamboo), pest control, replacement of thatch every 3 years, etc. Though bamboo has the characteristics of being fire retardant, the thatch is not.
-Hence, some precautionary methods such as damping the thatch during summer or festival times can save it from accidents like fire.
+The maintenance needed for bamboo structures is less compared to other construction methods.
+Durability can be managed with some basic care and attention that includes replacing damaged/spoiled bamboo (reclamping can be done with new bamboo), pest control, replacement of thatch in every 3 years, etc. Though bamboo has the characteristics of being fire retardant, the thatch is not.
+Therefore, some precautionary methods like dampening the thatch during peak summer or festival times can save it from fire accidents.

-The best part of bamboo structures is that the overall construction cost is drastically different from conventional structures.
-This entire personal retreat area was built for an approximate cost of 18 to 20 lakh.
-Local materials, local labour and the understanding of the client to not wanting to last it forever made the construction cost extremely low.
+The best part of bamboo structures is that the overall construction cost is absolutely different from conventional structures.
+This entire project was built for an approximate cost of 18 to 20 lakh.
+Thanks to the local materials and local labour.

-Round the clock, all through the days, this bamboo hut changes its form from being a meditation hub to a party hall, a gathering space so on and so forth.
+Round the clock, throughout the year, this bamboo hut changes its form from being a party hall to a gathering space to a playground or even a meditation hub.

 Insights from Nagesh Battula, Founder & Managing Director, FHD Group.